AmazoniaLeaksOficial/OPSEC-for-OSINT/README.md

 ## What is OPSEC?

-OPSEC stands for "Operational Security."
-In the context of online investigations, OPSEC refers to the measures that researchers can take to protect their identity and security.
+OPSEC stands for "Operational Security" In the context of online investigations, OPSEC refers to the measures that researchers can take to protect their identity and security.

 ## Attacks on researchers can include: